Application and Selection Process

 Frequently Asked Questions

-We may, on rare occasions, opt to discontinue funding work if is not progressing adequately and/or is not engaging with the team, mentors and reporting requirements.
+We may, on rare occasions, opt to discontinue funding work if it is not progressing adequately and/or a Resident Entrepreneur is not engaging with the team, mentors and reporting requirements.
 Further details of these requirements will be included in the contract between you and Creative Informatics.

 We do reserve the right not to continue funding a project if it no longer falls within our funding scope but, under those circumstances, we do aim to provide signposting to other suitable funding sources where we can.